-“When we have these initial goal-setting conversations with clients, we often find that their main concerns extend beyond just themselves into their family and the type of legacy they want to leave behind,” Cassanova says.
+“When we have these initial goal-setting conversations with clients, we often find that their main concerns extend beyond just themselves into their family and the type of legacy they want to leave behind,” Phelan says.
 “They want to find ways to maintain their lifestyle and the lifestyle of their family without hindering any charitable organizations they also want to support.”

 This is where speaking with a financial professional pays off.
 They can help you brainstorm what your ideal retirement looks like – and help you balance living your ideal lifestyle while still supporting the people and causes you care about.

-Campbell and Cassanova both note that to work toward maintaining the lifestyle you want in retirement, it pays to take a solid financial inventory.
+Phelan notes that to work toward maintaining the lifestyle you want in retirement, it pays to take a solid financial inventory.
 Your primary income may go away upon retirement, but do you have a comprehensive understanding of the income sources you’ll start to pull from once you’re no longer working?
 List every source of income you’ll have, such as:

-Also, consider any specific rules or timelines around when you can begin withdrawing from each specific source.
+Also consider any specific rules or timelines around when you can begin withdrawing from each specific source.

 Equally important as listing your income sources is listing your debts and projected expenses during retirement.
 While unexpected events do come up, list every expense you can plan for, including monthly household expenses and debt payments like a mortgage.

-“As simple as it sounds, a budgeting spreadsheet allows you to clearly lay out the expenses you’ll be carrying into retirement and what you currently spend your money on,” says Cassanova.
+“As simple as it sounds, a budgeting spreadsheet allows you to clearly lay out the expenses you’ll be carrying into retirement and what you currently spend your money on,” says Phelan.
 “Listing those known, fixed expenses allows you to see how much you can spend on your big-picture goals and desires.”

-“Distribution planning takes into account the impact of taxes on different sources of income, which will determine how much of your assets will be preserved or depleted in retirement,” he notes.
+“Distribution planning takes into account the impact of taxes on different sources of income, which will determine how much of your assets will be preserved or depleted in retirement,” she notes.
 “Ask yourself: is this asset taxed as ordinary income, as long-term capital gain or is it tax-free?
 Your accumulation plan should include tax-diversified sources of retirement income.
 Remember that it’s not just what you earn; it’s what you get to keep after taxes.”

-Campbell stresses that if you can factor in tax implications for withdrawals during your planning, you’ll enjoy a more secure retirement.
+Phelan stresses that if you can factor in tax implications for withdrawals during your planning, you’ll enjoy a more secure retirement.

 Although it’s not that pleasant, it’s also important to think of potential risks that could drain your retirement income, such as market volatility or the cost of long-term medical care.

 For example, it’s ironic that the time when you’ll stop earning money in the traditional sense is also the time in your life when you have a higher chance of facing costly medical expenses.
-Statistically, close to 70 percent of people who turned 65 today will need long-term care at some point in their life — making it something you need to plan for.1
+Statistically, close to 70% of people who turned 65 today will need long-term care at some point in their life — making it something you need to plan for.1

 Just like you can’t predict what medical expenses may arise, you also can’t predict what will happen with the markets during your retirement.
-“Let’s say you retire at age 65,” says Campbell.
+“Let’s say you retire at age 65,” says Phelan.
 “You will likely have at least 18 years of life expectancy.
 Most people don’t plan for that long period of life post-retirement.
 Inflation, increased healthcare expenses and market volatility during this long stretch could impact your available reserves.”

 Revisit your investment regularly to make sure you’re planning for the short- and long-term phases of your retirement.

-Lastly, retirement planning, in general, is far from a set-it-and-forget-it task; a yearly check-in is recommended to make sure your plan is on track.
+Lastly, retirement planning in general is far from a set-it-and-forget-it task; a yearly check-in is recommended to make sure your plan is on track.